MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-exchange-integration/outlook-for-mac-chat-app-defaults-to-teams.md

 ms.date: 12/12/2019
 audience: Admin
 ms.topic: troubleshooting
-ms.service: skype-for-business-online
 localization_priority: Normal
 search.appverid:
   - SPO160
   - MET150
 appliesto:
   - Skype for Business
   - Outlook for Mac
 ms.custom:
   - CI 104345
   - CSSTroubleshoot
 ms.reviewer: premgan
 description: Outlines what to do when the chat app in Outlook for Mac will not default to Skype for Business.
 ---